s-r-e-e-r-a-j/GoHost/README.md

 ## GoHost
-**GoHost** is a powerful Linux HTTP server tool written in Go.
+**GoHost** is a powerful Linux Debian HTTP server tool written in Go.
 It allows you to host websites, serve files, and optionally allow downloads for non-web files.
 You can expose your server to the internet using **Serveo** or **Cloudflared** tunnels, making it accessible from anywhere.

 ## Features